 - Engage with true, valuable insights.
 Engage, like, comment, share and create content that shares insights and articulates who you are.

 - Building strong relationships – get offline when building relationships.
 LinkedIn can provide connections, but better still introductions through people we know through to others we would like to know.
 LinkedIn research claims that a connection is more likely to meet with you when an introduction is made through a shared connection.

-Like any form of customer engagement, we have to approach it with the view of adding value and insight each and every time.
+Like any form of customer engagement, we have to approach social selling with the view of adding value and insight, each and every time.